BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 ```

 Using `valgrind`, it is fairly easy to conclude that there will be no leaks whatever as long as the computed goto is defined in the current scope where it is essentially jumped to.
-The edge case is jumping to a computed goto that's defined in the outer static table.
+The edge case is jumping to a computed goto that is defined in the outer static table.

 In C, it is very much possible to achieve and/or replicate this behavior and use case using the `__cleanup__` attribute.
 For more, check out the [cleanup (cleanup_function)](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html#index-cleanup-variable-attribute).